-- 1. The barn is a certified historic structure or was first placed in service before 1936 (for exceptions, see item 4, on page 42). - 2.
+- 1. The barn is a certified historic structure or was first placed in service before 1936 (for exceptions, see item 4, below). - 2.
 The barn has been substantially rehabilitated.
 A barn will be considered substantially rehabilitated only if the expenditures incurred during the 24-month period you selected, and ending with or within the tax year, exceed the greater of the adjusted basis of the barn or \$5,000.
 Under certain circumstance, the rehabilitation work may extend over a number of tax years. - 3.
 The barn was placed in service before the beginning of the rehabilitation.
-A barn qualifies for the credit if it had been placed in service as a barn by any person prior to the rehabilitation, even if it is not in service at the time the rehabilitation is done.
+A barn qualifies for the credit if it had been placed in service as a barn by any person prior to the rehabilitation, even if it is not in service at the time the rehabilitation is done. - 4.
+For barns that are not certified historic structures and which were placed in service before 1936: - fifty percent or more of the existing external walls of the barn are retained in place as external walls; - seventy-five percent or more of the existing external walls of the barn are retained in place as internal or external walls; and - seventy-five percent or more of the existing internal structural framework of the barn is retained in place. - 5.
+Depreciation (or amortization in lieu of depreciation) is allowable for the barn.